 Postdoc position openings in these research groups:

-A Postdoctoral position is available in Dr. B. M. Pettitt's laboratory at the University of Texas Medical Branch.
-The postdoctoral fellow will use theoretical and computational techniques to investigate the behavior of proteins and nucleic acids in complex biological fluids (for more details and relevant publications see Pettitt Lab) Scientists who will complete their PhD program by the agreeded upon start date or have obtained their PhD in the last 3 years are eligible for this position.
+A Postdoctoral position in computational biophysics is available in Dr. B. M. Pettitt's laboratory at the University of Texas Medical Branch.
+The postdoctoral fellow will use theoretical and computational techniques to investigate the behavior of biomolecules in complex fluids (for more details and relevant publications see Pettitt Lab) Scientists who will complete their PhD program by the agreed upon start date or have obtained their PhD in the last 3 years are eligible for this position.

 Interested parties should contact Dr. B. M. Pettitt via e-mail at email@example.com.